vcolavin/blog/content/blog/2022/shortcuts/index.md

 description: "They're not critical, but they're extremely useful"
 ---

-For most developers, the practice of software development is, at a fundamental level, typing.
+For most developers, the practice of software development is, at a basic level, typing.
 There are alternative ways of interacting with the computer, such as voice recognition software, which can be especially useful for disabled people.
 I am not an expert in that, so I will focus on the keyboard.

 So while programming _is_ typing, typing is not most the _point_ of programming.
 As such, many developers learn to interact efficiently with computers via keyboard shortcuts, bypassing the mouse as much as possible.
 This may seem like a marginal and pointless task at first (it did to me!), but building flow and fluency with the medium becomes more valuable over time.